eyecantell/prepdir/README.md

 **Q: Can prepdir handle non-code files?**
 A: Yes, it supports any text file.
 Specify types with `-e` (e.g., `prepdir -e txt md`).

+**Q: Why are my prepdir output files missing from the new output?**
+A: Starting with version 0.11.0, `prepdir` excludes its own generated files (e.g., `prepped_dir.txt`) by default.
+Use `--include-prepdir-files` to include them.

+**Q: When should I use `--include-prepdir-files`?**
+A: Use `--include-prepdir-files` if you need to include previously generated output files (e.g., `prepped_dir.txt`) in a new output, such as when reviewing past `prepdir` runs or combining multiple outputs from disparate directories.

+**Q: Why am I getting an error about lowercase configuration keys?**
+A: Starting with version 0.10.0, `prepdir` uses Dynaconf, which requires configuration keys like `EXCLUDE`, `DIRECTORIES`, and `FILES` to be uppercase.
+Please update any custom `config.yaml` to use uppercase keys.
+See the [Configuration section](#configuration) for details.

 **Q: How do I upgrade from older versions?**
 A: For versions <0.6.0, move `config.yaml` to `.prepdir/config.yaml` or use `--config config.yaml`.

 **Q: Are glob patterns supported?**
 A: Yes, use .gitignore-style patterns like `*.pyc` or `**/*.log` in configs.

-**Q: Why am I getting an error about lowercase configuration keys?**
-A: Starting with version 0.10.0, `prepdir` uses Dynaconf, which requires configuration keys like `EXCLUDE`, `DIRECTORIES`, and `FILES` to be uppercase.
-Please update your `config.yaml` to use uppercase keys.
-See the [Configuration section](#configuration) for details.

 ## 🤝 Contributing